ijlee2/embroider-css-modules/packages/type-css-modules/README.md

 </details>

-Lastly, some counterexamples (what not to do):
+And some counterexamples (what not to do):

 <details>